Passenger89/snap/README.md

 ### The challenge

-Users should be able to:
+Your users should be able to:

-- View the optimal layout for the app depending on their device's screen size
-- See hover states for all interactive elements on the page
+View the relevant dropdown menus on desktop and mobile when interacting with the navigation links View the optimal layout for the content depending on their device's screen size See hover states for all interactive elements on the page
-- Select and submit a number rating
-- See the "Thank you" card state after submitting a rating

 ### Screenshot